HumanCellAtlas/data-store/README.md

 outside of AWS.
 Run `scripts/create_config_aws_event_relay_user.py` to create an AWS IAM user with the appropriate restricted access policy.
 This script also creates the user access key and stores it in an AWS Secrets Manager store.

-### User Authorization Configuration
-The following environment variables must be set to enable user authentication.

-* OIDC_AUDIENCE must be populated with the expected JWT (JSON web token) audience.
-* OPENID_PROVIDER is the generator of the JWT, and is used to determine how the JWT is validated.
-* OIDC_GROUP_CLAIM is the JWT claim that specifies the group the users belongs to.
-* OIDC_EMAIL_CLAIM is the JWT claim that specifies the requests email.

-`authorizationUrl` in **dss/dss-api.yml** must also be updated to point to an authorization endpoint which will return a valid JWT.

 ## Running Tests